Distance: 15.5 miles round trip on trail and dirt road

 The trail starts out with a few stream crossings, some with trickles, climbing mildly out of the canyon.
 It continues a mild grade and frequent switchbacks all the way.
 The gain seems less than it is because of the grade and makes for a gentle descent on the knees coming down.
 What makes the trip strenuous, in my opinion, is simply the distance.
 The Holy Jim trail winds up and across the canyon, often heading away from the peak before winding back toward it.
 Most of the lower section is shaded.
 After a little more than 4 miles, the trail hits the first junction with Main Divide Road.
 At that point, you can go left and follow the road all the way to the peak, or go right and pick up the Upper Holy Jim trail in about a half mile.

 The Upper Holy Jim trail is signed and cuts back sharply against the road.
 It is mostly unshaded with fewer trees, slicing through head high manzanita.
 Finally, it opens up to very nice views east of San Jacinto and San Gorgonio.
 The views from the upper trail are probably better than the tower clogged peak of Santiago.
 The upper trail hits Main Divide Road again near a road switchback, and there is no choice but to follow the road the rest of the way.
-The benchmark, placed in 1899, is near one of the highest buildings on the peak.
-It had been vandalized by someone scratching an arrow in it pointing to a clump of dirt perhaps 3' higher nearby.
+The reference mark (no. 8), placed in 1899, is near one of the highest buildings on the peak.
+The benchmark was either inside a fenced enclosure or was bulldozed for one of the towers.
 When we got to the top, Noel and I took a few photos and ate lunch before heading down.
 We had only seen a few hikers and mountain bikers on the way up, but the trail was filled with them on the way down.
 Don't expect much solitude on the trail on weekends.